SYLLABUS: ENG 101/ENA 101 (FALL II/SPRING II)

 Texts (REQUIRED): (NOTE: PLEASE RENT OR BUY USED AS THESE ARE EXPENSIVE NEW)

-*Please bring both text to class daily.
+*Please bring both texts to class daily.

 Across Cultures, A Reader for Writers (8th edition) Sheena Gillespie & Robert Becker